Dr. John Grove House and Office

-Dr. John Grove House and Office was a historic home and office located at Liberty, Union County, Indiana.
+Dr. John Grove House and Office was a historic home and office located at Liberty, Indiana.
 It was built in 1885, and consisted of a two-story, rectangular store front section with an attached two-story residence of frame construction sheathed in clapboard.
 The complex was in the Italianate / Gothic Revival style.

 It was listed on the National Register of Historic Places in 1982 and delisted in 1985.